pawarsamruddhi2811-gif/Data-Cleaning-and-Reporting-Automation/README.md

-# Data Cleaning and Reporting Automation
+# 📊 Data Cleaning and Reporting Automation

-A data cleaning and reporting automation project using **Excel, Python, and Power BI**.
+A data cleaning, analysis, and reporting automation project using **Microsoft Excel, Python, and Power BI**.
+The project focuses on transforming raw data into clean, structured information and presenting meaningful insights through an interactive Power BI dashboard.

 ## 📌 Project Overview

-This project focuses on cleaning and analyzing data and presenting meaningful insights through an interactive Power BI dashboard.
+This project demonstrates a complete data analysis workflow, starting from data preparation and cleaning to visualization and reporting.

+The cleaned dataset is analyzed to identify important patterns and insights related to spending, categories, locations, and quantities.

 ## 🛠️ Technologies Used

 - Microsoft Excel
 - Python
-- Power BI
+- Microsoft Power BI
 - GitHub

+## 🔄 Project Workflow

+1. **Data Collection**
+   Raw data is collected and organized for analysis.

+2. **Data Cleaning**
+   The dataset is cleaned and prepared using Excel and Python.

+3. **Data Analysis**
+   The cleaned data is analyzed to identify useful patterns and trends.

+4. **Data Visualization**
+   Power BI is used to create interactive charts and reports.

+5. **Reporting**
+   Key insights are presented through an interactive dashboard.

-## 📊 Dashboard
+## 📊 Power BI Dashboard

 The Power BI dashboard provides an overview of: